b5i/InfiniteScrollViews/README.md

    - increaseIndexAction: the query from the InfiniteScrollView to get the value after a certain ChangeIndex (recursive logic).
    - decreaseIndexAction: the query from the InfiniteScrollView to get the value before a certain ChangeIndex (recursive logic).
    - orientation: the orientation of the InfiniteScrollView.
+   - refreshAction: Action to do when the user pull the InfiniteScrollView to the top to refresh the content, should be nil if there is no need to refresh anything.
+Gives an action that must be used in order for refresh to end.
+   - spacing: Space between the views.
    - updateBinding: Boolean that can be changed if the InfiniteScrollView's content needs to be updated.
-   - spacing: Space between the views.
 2. Let's see how content, increaseIndexAction and decreaseIndexAction work:
    1. For our MonthView we need to provide a Date so that it will extract the month to display.
       It could be declared like this: